 Ibiza’s real estate differs slightly compared to the rest of the Spanish property market.
-Partly due to the islands level of exclusivity, but also additional factors may apply, such as the particularities of inscription within the property registry or legalities tied up within the property – which is key information when asking a bank for finance.
+Partly due to the island’s level of exclusivity, but also additional factors may apply, such as the particularities of inscription within the property registry or legalities tied up within the property – which is key information when asking a bank for finance.
 Sometimes such legalities may make it more difficult to gain a mortgage compared to other parts of Spain.
-However, with the help of a good adviser or an experienced broker, such matters can be solved, and it is not an impediment to get finance.
+However, with the help of a good adviser or an experienced broker, such matters can be solved, and it is not an impediment to getting finance.

-Credit policies will of course vary slightly from one bank to another and they will inevitably make changes to their credit policies over time.
+Credit policies will of course vary slightly from one bank to another, and they will inevitably make changes to their credit policies over time.

 It is often necessary to get help from an external professional broker, separate from the bank to help overcome these types of issues/obstacles and to better understand which mortgage application suits which bank at what time.

 Nowadays it is indispensable not to limit your search for financing to Spanish banks, since some applications can only be financed through international banks for the reasons mentioned above.
 Access to this kind of funding is only possible through a broker.

 Can I get a mortgage in Ibiza?

 The short answer is: Yes, you can.
 Like anywhere else, you will have to fulfil certain criteria regarding income and fluidity, and the legalities of the property you wish to take the mortgage out over also play an important part.
 However, there are generally few obstacles to asking for a mortgage in Ibiza.
 Below are some more details in different scenarios: